SebastianStovall/NovaWave/README.md

 <br>

-5. tsconfig.json in root folder. connected with references to backend and frontend folders with their own respective tsconfig.json files
+5. tsconfig.json file in both backend and frontend folders. dist output for each so JS files will have respective dependencies available